-This recipe for Rice Pilaf is simple side dish that is a great alternative to plain white rice.
+This recipe for rice pilaf is a simple side dish that is a great alternative to plain white rice.
 Its mild chicken and garlic flavors make it a versatile and easy side for any supper.

 This is also a great dish for children.
 I used to give it to my son with some steamed broccoli when he moved onto solid foods.
 He loved it (and still does).